Why Fundamentalist Christians are also Apostate

-God gave us clear qualifications for pastors in the churches.
+As touched upon briefly above, God gave us clear qualifications for pastors in the churches.
 There exists in this church age no one who is supernaturally (directly) called of God to pastor, preach, evangelize, etc. This is all man made apostasy.
 Pastors are not God's anointed as the Apostles and prophets of old were.
 Those men were supernaturally (directly) called of God for a specific purpose.
 The last of these callings in Scripture was an Apostle named Paul.
 Pastors (elders) were chosen by men and not by God in the NT (thoughout the NT Epistles).
 NT churches are instructed to select both pastors and deacons from among their membership based on their desire to serve and their qualifications.
 Neither office was ever intended as permanent.
 Pastor is not a title, it is an office (as in limited in duration by God's design), hence the necessity of current desire and current qualifications.

 These foolish men keep the title of pastor whether actually a current local pastor or not.
 It is a point of pride with these men.
 It is the love of mammon that manifests itself in this way.
 So egregious and anti-Christ is this nicolaitan doctrine it is that it would amaze me if any of these last days apostates are even saved at all.
 The vast majority cannot or WILL not comprehend these basic truths in Scripture.